cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 ## Networking

 CloudNativePG requires basic networking and connectivity in place.
-You can find more information in [networking](networking.md).
+You can find more information in [networking](networking.md) section.

-If installing CloudNativePG in an existing environment, there might be network policies in place, which could have an impact on the required connectivity.
+If installing CloudNativePG in an existing environment, there might be network policies in place or other network configuration made specifically for the cluster, which could have an impact on the required connectivity between, the operator and the cluster pods and/or the between the pods.

-You can look for existing network policies with:
+You can look for existing network policies with the following command:

 ``` sh
 kubectl get networkpolicies
 ```

-There might be several network policies set up by IT.
+There might be several network policies set up by Kubernetes network administrator.

 ``` sh
 $ kubectl get networkpolicies